thynnine/pysic/doc/pysic class.rst

-ASE calculators
+Calculators in ASE
 -------------------

-`ASE calculators <https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html>`_ are a class representing the physics of the atomistic system.
+`Calculators in ASE <https://wiki.fysik.dtu.dk/ase/ase/calculators/calculators.html>`_ are a class representing the physics of the atomistic system.
 Or put in another way, a calculator is the mathematical machine containing the algorithms and routines for calculating, for instance, the total potential energy of the atomistic system represented as an `ASE atoms`_ object (hence the name).
 As ASE itself contains only some very simple calculators, in practice the calculators are often just Python interfaces to other atomistic simulators.
 Pysic too is such a calculator.

 .. _ASE atoms: https://wiki.fysik.dtu.dk/ase/ase/atoms.html